priv-kweihmann/oelint-adv/README.md

 For more details please see the function docstrings of the API.

+You can find this example also in the development [source tree](https://github.com/priv-kweihmann/oelint-adv/tree/master/testruleset)

+Additional real-life examples can be found in e.g. [meta-rubygems](https://github.com/priv-kweihmann/meta-rubygems/tree/master/files/lint/oelint-custom)

 ## Defining a ruleset

 If you pass the option `--rulefile` you could define the rules to be checked and their severity via a simple json file.